exbibyte/3dviewer/README.md

 Completed:
 Simple modelview and projection manipulation implemented with event callback, simple rendering of teapot and user supplied model with texture.

+converter utility from .obj file from modelling software to custom format for the course

+rendered completed model with texture